SuezSingapore/DStest/README.md

 Data Science Test for Junior position

 ## Instructions
-- This test includes 3 tasks, it is not necessarely expected from you to complete all the tasks
+- This test includes 3 tasks, it is not necessarily expected from you to complete all the tasks
-- You time limit is **xxx h and xxx min**.
+- You time limit is **1 h and 30 min**.
 - Results should be provided as a R or Python script.
 You can also provide a Rmarkdown or Jupyter notebook.

 ### Note